 That said, sometimes the pics have been so ugly or inadequate that they have detracted from the writing.
 In these cases, I do my best to find an improvement, and I have succeeded recently and upgrading the photos on two popular blog posts.
-I am therefore including these links with the encouragement that my followers either scan them again for superior illustrations, or read them for the first time.
+I am therefore including these links with the encouragement that my followers either scan them again for superior and improved imagery, or read them for the first time.

-One from June, focused on the attempt to establish a central monument in the small city of Muncie, Indiana, after the central courthouse was demolished several decades ago and replaced with this:
+One, from June, focused on the attempt to establish a central monument in the small city of Muncie, Indiana, after the central courthouse was demolished several decades ago and replaced with this:

-The full article on this structure, and several other downtown Muncie landmarks, can be found here
+The full article on this structure, and several other downtown Muncie landmarks, can be found here.

 The second article, from July, looked at the Greater Columbus Convention Center, in terms of its engagement with the otherwise bustling High Street.
 It proved to be one of my most popular blog entries in over a year, with over 1,500 views.
 This Ohio structure featured in this article is visible in the photo below:

 Some new improved imagery, courtesy of Jung Won Kim, have helped to enhance the argument in the blog article, which can be found here.

 As always, comments are welcomed.
 I do my best to respond to as many as possible; thanks for reading!